markchc101/practice/README.md

 # practice
-Just some practice exercises to keep me alert :)
+Just some practice exercises to keep the brain alive :)